bcgov/ssdtools/README.md

 The code is released under the Apache License 2.0

-Copyright 2015 Province of British Columbia
+Copyright 2015 Province of British Columbia and Environment and Climate Change Canada

 Licensed under the Apache License, Version 2.0 (the “License”); you may not use this file except in compliance with the License.
 You may obtain